sdroege/gstreamer-rs/docs/gstreamer-controller/docs.md

 control points.
 It supports several interpolation modes and property types.

-To use `InterpolationControlSource` get a new instance by calling `InterpolationControlSource::new`, bind it to a `gobject::ParamSpec` and set some control points by calling `TimedValueControlSourceExt::set`.
+To use `InterpolationControlSource` get a new instance by calling `InterpolationControlSource::new`, bind it to a `glib::object::ParamSpec` and set some control points by calling `TimedValueControlSourceExt::set`.

 All functions are MT-safe.